 • Elected official at the city, county, state, or federal level

-• Nonprofit executive director, or
+• Nonprofit executive director or board member

 For full consideration, applicants must ensure both Application and Letter(s) of Recommendation